Revisiting particle circular orbits as probes of black hole phase transitions: Examples: -dimensional charged AdS black holes

 \subsubsection{ISCO ($\epsilon=1$)}

 The metric~\eqref{eq:rnads} yields

 and

 where $\partial_P\Phi_1>0$ (see Appendix~\ref{appd} for proof).
-Since van der Waals-type behavior occurs only for charged black holes ($q\neq0$), we analyze the RN-AdS and Sch-AdS ($q=0$) cases separately.
+Since van der Waals-like behavior occurs only for charged black holes, we analyze the RN--AdS and Sch--AdS cases separately.
 Moreover, because the explicit expression for ${\dd r_{\mathrm{c}}}/{\dd r_h}$ is algebraically cumbersome, we focus on whether it changes sign rather than displaying the full formula.